✨ New Year Deal: 30% OFF All Plans πŸŽ‰

 TruShot generates Hinge-optimized photos in 5 minutes using 2025 AI trained specifically for relationship-focused apps (not Tinder hookup vibes):

 Real results: Tom had gym shots and club photos from Tinder.
 Zero Hinge matches for 8 weeks.
-Generated Hinge-specific photos showing casual coffee shops, reading at parks.
-14 matches in 10 days.
+Generated Hinge-specific photos showing casual coffee shops, travelling.
+65 matches in 10 days.

 How Hinge's Algorithm Actually Works (2025)